-The College accepts cash and check payments at the Business Office located in the 5000 building and at our satellite sites in Lake City, Hartsville and Mullins.
-Checks may also be mailed to the Business Office.
+The College accepts cash and check payments at the Business Office located in the 5000 building and at our satellite sites in Hartsville and Mullins.

 Tuition Payment Plan

 FDTC's payment plan requires a \$30.00 non-refundable handling fee in advance.
 The payment plan balance is payable in two equal payments on dates determined according to the academic calendar and included in the contract by the Business Office.